The First Year Engineering Experience

 1. Learn about various engineering departments and majors in the College of Engineering.
 If you are coming in without a declared major, this will help you to select one.
 If you do already have a major, this can either reinforce that it’s the right one for you or enlighten you about another that may be an even better fit.

-Because the curriculum across all majors is nearly the same (exceptions are Construction Management and Engineering Technology), it is easy to move into or between majors in the first year without losing any ground.
+Because the curriculum across all majors is nearly the same (exceptions are Construction Management and Engineering Technology), it is easy to move into or between majors during the first two quarters.
 This guide to choosing your engineering major can give you a head start on exploration.

-2. Begin learning key engineering concepts and how to use the tools of the trade, such as:
+2. Begin learning key engineering concepts and how to use the tools of the trade, such as application of the engineering design process and computer programming.

 4. Learn the skills to be a successful college student, including time management, test-taking strategies, and where to go for support.
 All students need a little extra help sometimes, even those who think they won’t.
 Drexel offers a variety of resources, including tutoring, faculty and teaching assistant office hours, career services, disability resources, and counseling.